Skip to content

 The Court can:

-1. Require the Public Guardian prepare and provide a report;
+1. Require the Public Guardian to prepare and provide a report;

 2. Appoint a Court of Protection Visitor to prepare and provide a report;

-3. Require a Local Authority prepare and provide a report;
+3. Require a Local Authority to prepare and provide a report;

-5. Require an NHS body prepare, or arrange for a report to be prepared.
+5. Require an NHS body prepare a report or arrange for a report to be prepared.

-Anyone outside of the Court's own employ that it appoints is called a Court of Protection Visitor.
-Visitors can be 'Special' or 'General' in nature, normally depending on whether they hold a medical qualification or not.
+The Court of Protection has a panel of Court of Protection Visitors.
+Their role is to provide independent advice to the Court and to the Public Guardian.
+Court of Protection Visitors can be 'Special' or 'General' in nature, normally depending on whether they hold a medical qualification or not.

 To enable the Court of Protection Visitor to fulfil their functions, the Mental Capacity Act gives them powers to: